Mr. Champion is a partner in the Los Angeles office of Gibson, Dunn & Crutcher, where he is a member of the firm’s Real Estate Department.

 - Represented Clinica Oscar A. Romero, Lambda Legal Defense and Education Fund, and New Heights Charter School in the negotiation of major lease amendments.

-Mr. Champion was elected as a fellow of the American College of Real Estate Lawyers (ACREL) in 2019, and was named as one of the Best Lawyers in America in Real Estate Law in 2018, 2019 and 2020.
+Mr. Champion was elected as a fellow of the American College of Real Estate Lawyers (ACREL) in 2019, and has been named as one of the Best Lawyers in America in Real Estate Law from 2018-2022.
 In 2019 Mr. Champion was recognized as a “Next Generation Lawyer” by Legal 500 in the area of land use and zoning, and he was selected as a Southern California Rising Star in 2009 and 2013-2019, inclusive, by Law and Politics magazine, and was named a “Super Lawyer” for Southern California for 2020.
 He was the recipient of the firm’s 2011 Frank Wheat Award for Pro Bono Deal Team of the Year.
 In July 2013, Mr. Champion was named one of the 40 Best LGBT Lawyers Under 40 by the National LGBT Bar Association.
 Mr. Champion serves on the firm’s Hiring Committee and is a member of the firm’s Diversity Committee.
 He also served as co-coordinator of the Los Angeles Summer Associate Program in the summer of 2011.

 Mr. Champion earned his law degree in 2006 from the University of California, Berkeley, School of Law.
 He received a Bachelor of Science degree in Mathematics and a Bachelor of Arts degree in English, summa cum laude, in 2001 from Southern Methodist University in Dallas, Texas.
 Prior to joining the firm, Mr. Champion was a management consultant with the Dallas office of McKinsey & Company, focusing on the retail and consumer packaged goods sectors.